 It is vitally important to get your end of season renovations completed by the end of October to give your square a chance to recover through the winter.
 The longer you leave your renovations, the less likely you will obtain favourable germination.
 Air temperatures tend to drop in October thus slowing down grass growth.

 |Early in the Month||1st - 15th October|

-At season's end, mow the square in at least 2 directions to remove as much grass cover as possible in preparation for your end of season renovation programme.
+At season's end, set the mower to finish cut height and mow the square in at least 2 directions to remove as much grass cover as possible in preparation for your end of season renovation programme.